Canada–Cuba relations: 21st century

 In 2001, the Canadian government protested American preclearance customs agents in Canadian airports who tried to catch American citizens travelling to Cuba in defiance of U.S. law.
 In April 2009, Canadian Prime Minister Stephen Harper expressed support for the U.S. government's decision to lift Cuban-American travel and remittance to Cuba.

 During the 2010 United Nations Security Council election, Cuban diplomats to the United Nations lobbied Latin American ambassadors to the United Nations General Assembly to vote for Canada.

 In 2013, the Canadian government hosted bilateral talks between the governments of Cuba and the United States.
 Seven negotiation sessions were held between the American and Cuban governments in Ottawa and Toronto.
 The following negotiations resulted in the Cuban thaw.

 In November 2016, Canadian Prime Minister Justin Trudeau, made a 30-hour official visit to Cuba.
+Trudeau was unable to meet with Castro, as he was too ill to receive him.

 Economic relations

+Canada has generally been Cuba's fourth largest trading partner.
 As of May 2018, Cuba is presently Canada's second largest export market in the Caribbean/Central American region; with bilateral trade between the two countries averaging approximately C$1 billion annually.
 In 2000, Canada was Cuba's second-largest merchandise trading partner after Spain.
 However, by 2009, Canada had become Cuba's fourth largest merchandise trading partner after Venezuela, China, and Spain.
 Canada remained Cuba's third largest export market after Venezuela and China, and the eighth largest source of imported goods to Cuba in 2009; with declining Canadian imports in the late-2000s attributed to Cuba's loss of purchasing power after the Cuban government implemented austerity measures.
 Canada primarily supplies Cuba with agricultural goods; and equipment for energy generation, mining, telecommunications, and transportation.
 Nickel accounts for the majority of Cuban imports to Canada, although cigars, frozen lobsters, and rum are also imported from Cuba.

 The size of the trade market between Canada and Cuba has attracted major Canadian investments to Cuba.
 Canada is one of Cuba's largest foreign direct investors, with Canadian businesses forming 26 joint-venture economic associations within Cuba in 2008.
 In 2010, there were 15 joint ventures in Cuba involving Canadian businesses; with Canadian businesses holding the second largest number of joint-venture agreements in Cuba after companies based in Spain.
 Canadian businesses in Cuba are largely invested in mining, power, oil and gas, agri-food, and the tourism industry.
 Sherritt International, a Canadian natural resource company is the largest investor in Cuba, with a diversified portfolio in agriculture, energy, mining, and oil production.
 Canadian businesses have arguably been able to benefit from the US-embargo of Cuba, with Canadian companies that operate in Cuba facing no direct competition from their US counterparts.
 However, the US-embargo has limited the number of Canadian companies operating in Cuba, with Canadian businesses that have a large presence in the US being unable to operate in Cuba without risk of conflicting with the Helms-Burton Act.